ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

             will add a Fabric Gateway connection to connect to his perspective of the network.

--   Create Fabric Gateways and Submit Transactions:
+-   Create Fabric Gateways and Submit Transactions
     :   -   This section we will create gateways that allows VSCode to connect to a running Hyperledger Fabric or IBM Blockchain Platform instance through a connection profile.
 In this lab,